-(d) GJRS is a cost-sharing multiple-employer defined benefit pension plan established by the Georgia General Assembly in 1998 for the purpose of providing retirement allowances for judges and solicitors general of the state courts and juvenile court judges in Georgia, and their survivors and other beneficiaries, superior court judges of the State of Georgia, and district attorneys of the State of Georgia.
+(d) GJRS is a cost-sharing multiple-employer defined benefit pension plan established by the Georgia General Assembly in 1998 for the purpose of providing retirement allowances for judges and solicitors general of the state courts and juvenile court judges in Georgia, and their survivors and other beneficiaries, superior court judges of the State of Georgia, district attorneys of the State of Georgia, and certain other employees of the General Assembly of the State of Georgia.

 The GJRS was also created to serve the members and beneficiaries of the Trial Judges and Solicitors Retirement Fund, the Superior Court Judges Retirement System, and the District Attorneys Retirement System (collectively, the Predecessor Retirement Systems).
 As of June 30, 1998, any person who was an active, inactive, or retired member or beneficiary of the Predecessor Retirement Systems was transferred to GJRS in the same status effective July 1, 1998.
 All assets of the Predecessor Retirement Systems were transferred to GJRS as of July 1, 1998.
 The ERS Board and three additional trustees administer GJRS (GJRS Board).
-There were 92 employers and 1 nonemployer contributing entity participating in the plan during 2020.
-Total participation in GJRS at June 30, 2020 was 1,000 as detailed in the following chart:
+There were 91 employers and 1 nonemployer contributing entity participating in the plan during 2021.
+Total participation in GJRS at June 30, 2021 was 1,060 as detailed in the following chart:

-GJRS Membership as of June 30, 2020
+GJRS Membership as of June 30, 2021